Im-Tarun/rideEase/backend/readme.md

 - **200 OK**: Logout is successful.
 - **500 Internal Server Error**: A server error occurred.

----
----

-## POST /api/caption/register
+## POST /api/captain/register

 ### Description
-This endpoint registers a new caption.
+This endpoint registers a new captain.
 It validates the provided email, ensures the first name is at least 3 characters long, and the password is at least 6 characters long.
-Additionally, it validates the vehicle data including color, plate number, capacity, and vehicle type.
-On success, it returns the caption data and a JWT token.
+Additionally, it validates vehicle data including color, plate number, capacity, and vehicle type.
+On success, it returns the captain data and a JWT token.

 ### Request Body
 - **fullName** (object):